Skip to content

 The Role of Texture in Plaster Art

-Texture plays a vital role in plaster art.
-It adds depth and visual interest to surfaces.
-Texture can create a sense of movement or stillness in a piece.
-It can also evoke emotions and set the mood of the artwork.
+Texture plays a crucial role in plaster art.
+It adds depth and visual interest to the artwork.
+Texture can make a flat surface come alive with dimension.
+It engages the viewer's sense of touch, even from a distance.

 Understanding SF186: A Brief Overview